towbi/towbi.github.io/_posts/2016-06-14-jekyll-details-support.md

 # Styling

-I added some custom SCSS to make the apperance look good in different browsers.
-Without it the basic functionality works, but the styling doesn't really suggest what's going on.
+I added some custom SCSS to make the result appear good in different browsers.
+The basic functionality works without, but the styling doesn't really suggest what's going on.

 {% highlight SCSS %}